John Tracy Ellis

-John Tracy Ellis (July 30, 1905 – October 16, 1992) was an American Catholic Church historian and priest, born and raised in Seneca, Illinois, US.
+John Tracy Ellis (July 30, 1905 – October 16, 1992) was an American Catholic Church historian and priest.

+Ellis was born and raised in Seneca, Illinois.
 Soon after he was ordained, he received a doctorate in history from Catholic University of America in Washington, where he researched with Peter Guilday to collect central documents of the American Catholic heritage.

 He spent most of his career as a faculty member at Catholic University, but he also taught at the University of San Francisco between 1963 and 1976.
 He was a long serving executive secretary of the American Catholic Historical Association and editor of the Catholic Historical Review (1941–62).
-Ellis is best known for his 1952 argument that American Catholic scholars have failed to measure up to European Catholic standards of scholarship and intellectual leadership.
+Ellis is well known for his 1952 argument that American Catholic scholars failed to measure up to European Catholic standards of scholarship and intellectual leadership.

 Career

 He wrote widely on church history, including a major biography of James Cardinal Gibbons.
 He attracted widespread attention in Catholic circles for his essay (1955) deploring an anti-intellectual "ghetto mentality" among American Catholics.

 In his book American Catholicism, first published in 1956, he wrote that a "universal anti-Catholic bias was brought to Jamestown in 1607 and vigorously cultivated in all the thirteen colonies from Massachusetts to Georgia."

 In 1969, he was honored with a one year term as the president of the American Society of Church History.

 In 1978, Ellis received what is regarded as the highest honor for US Catholics, the University of Notre Dame's Laetare Medal.